MercuryWorkshop/dreamlandjs/README.md

 ## What is Dreamland?
-dreamland.js is a reactive JSX-based rendering library with **no virtual dom**
+dreamland.js is a reactive JSX-inspired rendering library with **no virtual dom** and **no build step**

-## Why do we need another javascript framework????
+## Why Dreamland?
-React is great, but the API is unnecesarily complex and bloated.
-Dreamland lets you write code where what you see is what you get, no trickery.
+We've found frameworks such as React to be cumbersome, with more than just a few footguns.
+Dreamland can get you fast results with brutal simplicity.
+See the [Wiki](https://github.com/MercuryWorkshop/dreamlandjs/wiki) for more information.

 ## What does it look like?
 Here's a simple counter app